Tower of London

 2010 | London recovers from the financial crisis, establishes new regulatory powers, and re-establishes its economic dominance. |

-This contents of the box above is based on material from the Wikipedia articles Constable of the Tower, Tower Hill & London, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles London, Constable of the Tower, Resident Governor of the Tower of London and Keeper of the Jewel House & Tower Hill, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.